Why Study Japanese at the University of North Carolina at Charlotte?

 Because the language courses are sequential, they are spread out fairly evenly over the 4 years, making it easier to study other subjects at the same time.

 Many courses can also be carried over to similar majors such as the International Studies Major.
+For this reason, some students even choose to triple major.

 Study Abroad Made Easy at UNC Charlotte